John A. McClernand: Postbellum life

+McClernand served as district judge of the Sangamon (Illinois) District from 1870 to 1873, and was chairman of the 1876 Democratic National Convention, which nominated Samuel J. Tilden for President of the United States.
 In 1871, at the 17th Annual Illinois State Fair, McClernand's colt, Zenith, won first place in the "Best Stallion Colt, 2 Years Old" category.
 The prize was $25.
-McClernand served as district judge of the Sangamon (Illinois) District from 1870 to 1873, and was chairman of the 1876 Democratic National Convention, which nominated Samuel J. Tilden for President of the United States.

 McClernand's last public service was on a federal advisory commission overseeing the Utah Territory, beginning in 1886.
 The commissioners met in Utah about 170 days per year and McClernand returned home to Springfield when the commission was not in session.
 In 1887, the commission recommended that Utah not be admitted as a state until the Mormons had "abandoned polygamy in good faith."
 The Church of Jesus Christ of Latter-day Saints issued a proclamation renouncing polygamy in 1890, which McClernand stated he thought was sincere in an 1891 report but in 1892 the majority of the commission issued a report expressing doubt that the polygamy situation had changed.
 In April 1894, as a non-resident of Utah, McClernand was required by an 1893 law to resign from the Utah Commission.
-Utah was admitted to the Union on January 4, 1896 only after polygamy had been outlawed by the state constitution.
+Utah was admitted to the Union on January 4, 1896, only after polygamy had been outlawed by the state constitution.

 Despite his resignation from the Army in 1864, McClernand, no longer a wealthy man, was granted an Army pension in 1896, increased in 1900 to $100.00 per month, under acts of Congress.

 Having been in ill health for several years, John McClernand died in Springfield, Illinois on September 20, 1900.
 He is interred there at Oak Ridge Cemetery.